ingowald/optix7course/README.md

 https://drive.google.com/open?id=1_IYHwAZ4EoMcDmS0TknP-TZd7Cwmab_I ).

-The aim of this repo is to serve as a "tutorial" in how to set up a full Scene - i.e.,, OptiX Context, Module, Programs, Pipeline, Shader Binding Table (SBT), Accel Struct (AS), Build Inputs, Texture Samplers, etc., in the newly introduced OptiX 7.
+The aim of this repo is to serve as a "tutorial" in how to set up a full Scene - i.e., OptiX Context, Module, Programs, Pipeline, Shader Binding Table (SBT), Accel Struct (AS), Build Inputs, Texture Samplers, etc., in the newly introduced OptiX 7.